g7eternal/wtd-forsen-pack/README.md

 > ⚠ Clips in this pack contain strong language :)

 ## How to install
+### Automatic installation
+Get the [auto-installer](https://github.com/g7eternal/wtd-forsen-pack/releases/download/0.4.1/wtd-forsen-pack.exe) - it will take care of finding your game and importing all the new clips!
+The whole process is just a few clicks!

+### Manual installation
 1. Download and unzip the latest version of the pack:
     + Forsen pack (~0.85gb):
         + [GitHub](https://github.com/g7eternal/wtd-forsen-pack/releases/download/0.4.1/wtd-forsen-pack.zip) | [Mirror](https://g7eternal.ru/misc/wtd-forsen-pack.zip)